boutiques/boutiques/schema/README.md

 #### path-template

 Describes the output file path relatively to the execution directory.
-May contain input value keys.
-Example: "results/[INPUT1]_brain.mnc".
+May contain input value keys and wildcards.
+Example: "results/[INPUT1]_brain*.mnc".

 `path-template`
 * is optional